mananpal-dev/brain-tumor-detection/README.md

 🧠 Brain Tumor Detection using Deep Learning with Synthetic MRI Generation 📌 Overview

-This project presents an end-to-end deep learning pipeline for brain tumor detection from MRI scans using a multimodal AI approach.
+This project presents an end-to-end multimodal deep learning system for brain tumor detection from MRI scans.
+It integrates multiple AI approaches to improve accuracy, robustness, and interpretability.

 The system combines:

-Convolutional Neural Network (CNN – MobileNetV2) for image classification Vision Transformer (ViT) for model comparison and improved reliability Generative Adversarial Network (GAN) for synthetic MRI image generation NLP-based symptom analysis for additional context
+🧠 CNN (MobileNetV2) for primary image classification
+🔬 Vision Transformer (ViT) for high-accuracy validation 🎨 GAN (Generative Adversarial Network) for synthetic MRI generation 🗣️ NLP-based symptom analysis for auxiliary prediction support

-The goal is to improve prediction accuracy and robustness by integrating multiple models and synthetic data augmentation.
+👉 The goal is to build a robust medical AI system using multimodal learning and synthetic data augmentation.

 🚀 Key Features
-Brain tumor classification from MRI images
+🧠 Brain tumor classification from MRI scans
-Dual-model prediction (CNN + Vision Transformer) Synthetic MRI dataset generation using GAN
+⚖️ Dual-model prediction (CNN + Vision Transformer)
-Multimodal system (Image + Symptoms)
+🎨 Synthetic MRI generation using GAN
+🗣️ Symptom-based NLP prediction module
+📊 Model comparison with confidence scores
-Data augmentation and improved generalization Streamlit-based interactive web interface
+🔄 Data augmentation for better generalization
+🌐 Streamlit-based interactive web app
-Model comparison and confidence visualization Explainable AI using Grad-CAM
+🧾 Explainable AI using Grad-CAM
 🧬 Classes Detected

 The model classifies MRI scans into: